liuyipei/pdf-tokens/README.md

   - Launches a BrowserWindow hosting a simple UI.
   - Manages PDF selection via `dialog.showOpenDialog` and passes file paths to renderer via IPC.
   - Provides main-process PDF extraction utilities using `pdfjs-dist` with worker disabled (`worker: false`) and `GlobalWorkerOptions.workerSrc` set explicitly.
-  - Captures page images using `BrowserWindow.webContents.printToPDF` or `capturePage` on a hidden `BrowserView` that loads the PDF via `file://` URL.
+  - Captures page images using a hidden `BrowserView` that loads the PDF via `file://` URL and uses `capturePage`.
 - **Renderer process**
   - Minimal UI: file picker button, log area, thumbnails area for captured images.
   - Sends IPC requests to main to start extraction and displays progress/results streamed from main.